 Over time, things are getting better as he's able to verbally communicate his needs and desires.
 He's no longer as frustrated because he can tell us he's tired, thirsty, hungry, sad, and so forth.

-And here’s the kicker.
-My wife did around 70% of the care-taking largely due to nursing needs, and I still felt being a stay at home dad was the hardest thing I’ve ever done.
+And here's the kicker.
+My wife did around 70% of the care-taking largely due to nursing needs.
+Yet, I still felt being a stay at home dad was the hardest thing I've ever done.
 One must develop incredible patience and endurance to survive.

 3) Have children and the money will come.

-Although both my wife and I gave up healthy salaries to raise our boy full-time, we were somehow able to make enough money after he was born to live comfortably.
+Although both my wife and I gave up healthy salaries to raise our boy full-time, we ended up making more money.
+How?
+We focused on making money online to ultimately generate more passive income.

 When you have a child, your mind and body go into overdrive to try and provide as much care and support as possible.
 As a result, you gain even more energy to find ways to financially support your family.

 In my case, instead of waking up between 5:30 am – 6:15 am to start the day and work on Financial Samurai, I began waking between 3:30 am – 4:30 am to try and get more done before our son would wake up between 7 am – 8 am.

 Personally, I've found it's hard to re-retire or stay retired one you have children.
 Fathers are hardwired to earn and provide for their family.